Todi Castle: The Castrum Ilionis

 The Castrum Ilionis was one of the many castles built during the 13th century by the comune of Todi as part of its fortified system.
 The area of the Castrum was the scene of the clash between the Longobards and the Byzantines.
 Unfortunately, however, there are very few material testimonies of this tormented story.
 The most important indication comes from the local toponyms, which includes names of both Germanic and Latin origin, testify the land was disputed between Longobards and Byzantines.

 From Charlemagne onwards, the territory was subdivided into feuds, principally: the Acts for the same Todi, the Montemarte for the northwestern area towards Orvieto, the Chiaravalle for the east, with the Acquasparta epicenter, the Arnolfi for Massa Bindi, Francisci for Baschi and finally Landi, dominating in the south of Todi between Vagli, Morre and Collelungo to the watershed of Monte Croce.
 The importance of these families is documented by the statute of the Comune of Todi dated 1337, which regulates the relations between these families, their feuds, and the comune; however, there are no boundary lines exactly defining the fiefs of many of the families.

 For the Landi, their origin dates earlier than the commune.
 The Castiglione or Castrum Ilionis, home of the Landi family, as well as the "Villa" in which the lord's subordinates live.
 The Landi also owned the contiguous Villa de Franconibus lived his people.
 Del Castrum remains a very well preserved tower, masonry, terrain, underground and defense bastions.
 Next to a space, the remains of a fortified village, a pievania and a cemetery are less well conserved.
 This area was completely abandoned in the 14th century for uncertain causes, but probably linked to an economic and social crisis that coincided with the spread of plague.

 Villas on the Estate

-The photo-artist Mario Santoro - Woith is the present owner of the Estate, also restored several historic facilities that were spread over the Estate, including a former olive oil mill (Villa Cipresso), a 19th Century stone farmhouse (Villa Pianesante), a Farm (Villa Campo Rinaldo) and a Cottage (Villa Carina).
+The photo-artist Mario Santoro - Woith restored several historic facilities that were spread over the Estate, including a former olive oil mill (Villa Cipresso), a 19th Century stone farmhouse (Villa Pianesante), a Farm (Villa Campo Rinaldo) and a Cottage (Villa Carina).